obsidianmd/obsidian-api/README.md

 ### Documentation

-All documentation is located in the file `obsidian.d.ts`.
+All API documentation is located in the file `obsidian.d.ts`.
 This will include types, properties, methods and comments explaining what everything does.

 ### Plugin structure